Covid 19 coronavirus: The winners and losers of level 2 revealed

 Ardern and her Cabinet decided yesterday that Covid-19 was sufficiently under control to move the country to alert level 2 at 11.59pm on Wednesday.

-Students and children can go back to school on Monday May 18, and bars which don't serve food can open on Thursday, as long as they can seat and distance patrons.
+Students and children can go back to school next Monday, and bars which don't serve food can open on Thursday next week, as long as they can seat and distance patrons.

 Domestic travel will also be back on again soon, providing a lifeline to the tourism industry that has already seen the loss of thousands of jobs.